krb5/krb5/doc/rst_source/krb_admins/install_appl_srv.rst

 All Kerberos server machines need a keytab file to authenticate to the KDC.
 By default on UNIX-like systems this file is named ``/etc/krb5.keytab``.
-The keytab file is an encrypted, local, on-disk copy of the host's key.
-The keytab file, like the stash file (see :ref:`create_db`) is a potential point-of-entry for a break-in, and if compromised, would allow unrestricted access to its host.
+The keytab file is an local copy of the host's key.
+The keytab file is a potential point of entry for a break-in, and if compromised, would allow unrestricted access to its host.
 The keytab file should be readable only by root, and should exist only on the machine's local disk.
-The file should not be part of any backup of the machine, unless access to the backup data is secured as tightly as access to the machine's root password itself.
+The file should not be part of any backup of the machine, unless access to the backup data is secured as tightly as access to the machine's root password.

 In order to generate a keytab for a host, the host must have a principal in the Kerberos database.
 The procedure for adding hosts to